MSBeni/LearnPythonPackage/README.md

 # Developing Hello World

-To install helloworld, along with the tools you need to develope and run tests, run the following in your virtualenv:
+To install helloNoushi, along with the tools you need to develope and run tests, run the following in your virtualenv:
 ```bash
 $ pip install -e .[dev]
 ```